rorense/Great-North-Assignment/README.md

 In the end, I was able to complete 4/5 tasks with the help of a couple of plugins.
 I believe some tasks were doable by messing around with the custom theme editor, using HTML, CSS and PHP, but due to time constraints, I did not pursue this method.

 I would love to get the model answer for this technical assignment so I could explore other options and learn from this!

+Any questions with my work, let me know!